Play-Microservices/.github/profile/README.md

 At this moment it contains docker-compose.yml file with configuration of all necessary images used by services (for development purposes atm).

 In future this repository will be responsible for CI/CD staff and things related with cloud provider (in my case it will be Azure).

+## Deployment

+1. Download all repositories into single folder - for example *Play.Microservices*.
+2. Navigate to Play.Common folder with source files and type in console `dotnet build` to build project.
+3. Then type `dotnet pack -o ../../../packages/ -p PackageVersion=1.0.4` to publish nuget package.
+4. Navigate to Play.Catalog.Contracts folder with source file and type in console `dotnet build` to build project.
+5. Then type `dotnet pack -o ../../../packages/ -p PackageVersion=1.0.1` to publish nuget package.
+6. Now you need to start MongoDB and RabbitMQ by goint to Play.Infrastructure and running command `docker compose up`.
+7. Go to Play.Catalog.API and type `dotnet build`.
+8. Start Catalog API in new console `dotnet run`.
+9. Go to Play.Inventory.API and type `dotnet build`.
+10. Start Inventory API in new console `dotnet run`.
+11. Go to Play.Frontend and type `npm build`.
+12. Start frontend server in new console `npm start`.